Code of Ethics

 Confidentiality

-It is also left to the authors to publish the contribution in the journal, in other scientific journals or monographs with national and international circulation as long as this follows the publication in the journal once the refereeing has been successful.
+It is also left to the authors to publish the contribution in the journal, in other scientific journals or in monographs with national and international circulation as long as this follows the publication in the journal once the refereeing has been successful.

 No remuneration is foreseen for the authors, nor are financial contributions to the publication costs requested from the authors, except for the sole cases in which the publication of individual scientific contributions takes place at the request of the authors and is subject to the consent of the Scientific Director, in the form of Open Access.
 The publication of contributions in Open Access is admitted up to a maximum of one scientific contribution per issue and, in any case, for several pages not exceeding 30% of the foliation of each issue in which the scientific contribution in Open Access is published.
-In case of publication in Open Access, the scientific contribution published in the Journal will be made available by the Publisher on the Journal's website without any restriction for public access, subject to payment by the author, directly or through a third party, of the amount determined by the Publisher.
+In case of publication in Open Access, the scientific contribution published in the Journal will be made available by the Publisher on the Journal's website without any restriction for public access, subject to payment by the author, directly or through third parties, of the amount determined by the Publisher.

-Duties of Authors
+Duties of Authors of Articles Submitted to the Journal

-The Author guarantees, using a specific declaration made at the time the manuscript is sent to the Journal, that the work submitted for evaluation complies with the principles of integrity of research, is unpublished, scientifically original and not submitted simultaneously to other journals or periodicals, except with the express consent of the Editorial Committee.
+The Author guarantees, using a specific declaration made at the time the manuscript is sent to the Journal, that the work submitted for evaluation complies with the principles of integrity of research, is unpublished, scientifically original and not submitted simultaneously to other journals or periodicals, except with the express consent of the Editorial Board.
 Should the article subsequently be published in other journals or volumes, the Editorial Committee must be informed and consent.

 Repurposing, in whole or in part, one's contribution published elsewhere without proper attribution and citation reference (text recycling; self-plagiarism) constitutes a violation of the Journal's Code of Ethics.
-In any case, the Editorial Board must be informed by the Author about the ‘significance’ of the overlap and other contextual factors that may have created conditions for an overlap.
+In any case, the Editorial Board must be informed by the Author about the significance of the overlap' and other contextual factors that may have created conditions for an overlap.

 All authors are required to follow the journal's editorial rules.